levitsky/pyteomics/tutorial/source/achrom.rst

-The second argument is the set parameters called 'retention coefficients' which describe chromatographic properties of individual amino acid residues in a polypeptide chain. :py:mod:`achrom` has a number of predefined sets of retention coefficients obtained from publications.
+The second argument is the set parameters called 'retention coefficients' which describe chromatographic properties of individual amino acid residues in a polypeptide chain. :py:mod:`pyteomics.achrom` has a number of predefined sets of retention coefficients obtained from publications.
 The list, detailed descriptions and references related to these sets can be found in the module documentation.